Swasth-Apps/swasth.co/src/pages/blog/dbt-and-substance-use-disorders.md

 # Signs and Symptoms

-We could explore a few of the symptoms of substance abuse as follows:
+We could explore a few of the symptoms and signs of substance abuse that are as follows:

 #### Tolerance